-Where these kinds of stimulation become, an issue is with their repetition.
-Essentially, the first time you perform a rewarding activity, you get a dopamine boost.
-The release stagnates as you repeat the process, incentivising you to consume (or play) in greater volume.
+Where this kind of stimulation becomes an issue is when we repeat them often.
+The first time you perform a rewarding activity, you get a dopamine boost.
+The release stagnates as you repeat the process, determining you to consume (or play) even more.
 Doing so does result in a more significant amount of dopamine being released.
 However, even if you continue with the more substantial dose or stimulant, the total amount of neurotransmitter released will return to the previous stagnant value.

 How to stop gambling addiction

 The process is nothing but complicated, especially for the recovering individual.
-This is mainly because the brain needs to “rewire” to give up on previously enforced dopaminergic loops.
+This is mainly because the brain needs to “rewire” to relinquish previously enforced dopaminergic loops.

 Thus, cutting out an addictive behaviour must go in several directions:

 - It must provide the appropriate tools to deal with chronic resistance and withdrawal symptoms.

 - It should offer another (healthier) source of dopamine that can slowly take the place of your harmful activity.

 - The new occupation and source of dopamine must not itself turn into an addiction.

 Keeping these three aspects in mind, we can start with the essential step on this journey of bettering oneself – quitting for good.

 Your Game Plan to Defeat Gambling Addiction